tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 devtools::install_github("tidyverse/glue#123")
 ```

-### View contributing as a relationship, not a one night stand ###
+### View contributing as a relationship, not a transaction ###

 The best way to be successful contributing to open source projects is to do so
 repeatedly.
 This means cultivating trust between yourself and the maintainer by
 multiple successful contributions.
-After many small contributions have been
+After a series of smaller contributions the
- added the maintainer will be much more willing to review and accept more
+maintainer will be much more willing to review and accept more substantial
-substantial changes.
-As with any relationship being polite and considerate is a
+changes.
+As with any relationship being polite and considerate throughout will
-great way to improve trust.
-If you instead view the contribution as a solitary
+go a long way to improve trust.
+If you instead view the contribution as a
-interaction to add your pet feature you are much less likely to be successful.
+solitary transaction to add your pet feature you are much less likely to be
+successful.

 ### Contribute! ###